Key Differences Between Pressure Cookers and Instant Pots

 An Instant Pot is a versatile kitchen appliance that works as an electric pressure cooker.
 It is a multi-cooker as it can perform various cooking tasks, including steaming, sautéing, slow cooking, and even making various recipes.
 Some models also offer additional features like air frying.

-Benefits of Instant Pot
+Benefits of Instant Pots:

 Differences Between Pressure Cookers and Instant Pots